 Would you like to hire me to optimize your Yelp listing?
 Contact me today for a quote!
 Don’t forget, I’m an SEO expert in San Diego, CA. I can optimize your website to rank higher in Google.

 Frequently, but updating your blog posts is better in my opinion!

 I get asked this daily question:

 Or,heya Jen, how often should I update my blog posts?

 Most common question I’m hearing for SEO in 2020.

 The more frequently, the better!

 Did you know your blog freshness and SEO go hand in hand?
-Lets talk about how often you need to update your blog.

 You need lots of great high quality content and it needs to be pruned like a rosebush 🌹 by updating the content, adding new information, not just creating new blog posts.